 In Mort, we meet a young man who is “all knees”, named Mortimer, or Mort for short.
 He’s a boy who’s too awkward to do just about anything.
 Then Death comes calling.
-The Grim Repear is equipped with a scythe, and a sword for special folk.
+The Grim Reaper is equipped with a scythe and a sword for special folk.
 He rides on a supernatural steed named … Binky.
-From this you’ll get the gist of what this book might be like.
+From this, you’ll get the gist of what this book might be like.

-Death is neither fearsome, nor cruel, he simply does the Duty.
-He is often interest by humans and their thinking.
-He loves kittens and enjoy a good curry.
+Death is neither fearsome nor cruel, he simply does the Duty.
+He is often interested in humans and their thinking.
+He loves kittens and enjoys a good curry.
 He observes humanity with something close to humour, though he feels feelings and emotions for the most part.

 Suggested reading: Good Omens – Neil Gaiman & Terry Pratchett, American Gods – Neil Gaiman, Dirk Gently’s Holistic Detective Agency – Douglas Adams.